Start your engines: Chicago Auto Show returns to McCormick Place this weekend

 After temperatures soar into the 50s on Thursday and Friday, nearing record temps, winter returns as temperatures drop back to a more seasonable 30s and 40s with a few days of gray skies.

-This year’s exhibition will feature three indoor test tracks, three outdoor “ride-and-drives” and 10 electric vehicle manufacturers — but nothing from Stellantis, the manufacturer behind brands including Dodge, Jeep, Ram, Chrysler, Alfa Romeo and Fiat.
+This year’s exhibition will feature three indoor test tracks, three outdoor “ride-and-drives” and nine electric vehicle manufacturers on the Chicago Drives Electric test track — but nothing from Stellantis, the manufacturer behind brands including Dodge, Jeep, Ram, Chrysler, Alfa Romeo and Fiat.

 It’s been over a month since Stellantis pulled out of the show.
 The company cited “the impact of a challenging U.S. automotive market,” removing themselves from North American auto shows for a while to cut costs.

-Note: Correction: This story has been updated to say that Rivian has dropped out of the Chicago Auto Show.